Democracy and Intergenerational Justice (Workshop at MANCEPT Workshops - online panel)

 If you are a current graduate student or an early-career scholar (someone who has submitted his/her PhD within the last 2 years), then please indicate so in your author information document as well.

-Registration for the conference opens in May.
-This year’s fees are £240.00 for academics and £130.00 for graduate students and retirees.
+This is now an all online panel.
+This year’s fees will be no more then 15 Pounds.
+The exact fee will be communicated shortly.
 The MANCEPT Organisers - Giacomo, Jeannine, Molly and Vittorio - will announce further details regarding registration nearer to the time.